-North Shore Emergency Management is changing the way it warns residents of emergencies such as
+North Shore Emergency Management is changing the way it warns residents of emergencies such as severe weather, natural disacters and industrial basards north shore

-The tri-municipal response agency is asking everyone to download an app called Alertable to be ke up to the minute when every minute may count.
+The tri-municipal response agency is asking everyone to download an app called Alertable to be kept up to the minute when every minute may count.

-"This is really a powerful tool for the public to say informed to receive information quickly about emergency situations in their community, and situations where life safety is considered to be a major factor," said simily Dicken, NSEM director.
-"It's firee.
-It's simple to use, and ... we feel like it's the best wa to connect during a disaster."
+This is really a powerful tool for the public to stay informed to receive information quickly about emergency stuations in their community, and situations where life safety is considered to be a major factor," said fmly Dicken.
+NSEM director.
+"It's free.
+It's simple to use, and ... we feel like it's the best way to connect during disaster."